Close Alert Banner

 • Conseil Scolaire Viamonde (French Public) - City of Barrie

-A full listing of election forms, documents and publications will be included on the Township CivicWeb Portal.
+A full listing of election forms, documents and publications will be included on the Township CivicWeb Portal in early 2026.

 What is the role of a Council Member or Head of Council?